Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 "Post Card" sessions

-After the success of the single “Those Were The Days” (released on August 30, 1968; which became a number-one hit on the UK Single Chart), Mary Hopkin started working on his debut album, still produced by Paul McCartney.
+Following the success of the single “Those Were The Days” (released on August 30, 1968, which became a number-one hit on the UK Singles Chart), Mary Hopkin began working on her debut album, continuing her collaboration with producer Paul McCartney.

-If we trust the articles by the UK music press, the sessions started early October and ended early December 1968.
-EMI Studios at Abbey Road have been used, as well as Morgan Studios and Trident Studios (according to the liner notes of the 2010 re-release of “Post Card“).
+According to contemporary articles from the UK music press, the recording sessions started in early October and concluded in early December of 1968.
+EMI Studios at Abbey Road, along with Morgan Studios and Trident Studios, were used for these sessions, according to the liner notes of the 2010 re-release of “Post Card“.

-She was a very nice girl and good fun to work with.
-It was all done at EMI.
+[Mary] was a very nice girl and good fun to work with.
+It was all done at EMI [sic].
 Just go in, do a couple of songs.
-Then Linda took her down to Kew Gardens and took the cover photograph.
+Then Linda [Eastman] took her down to Kew Gardens and took the cover photograph.
 I got in touch with Valentines, the postcard makers, and said, ‘Will you please make a postcard of this?’, which they did for that one summer: a limited edition of postcards.
 It was rather home-made, a pleasant album to make.

-Folk singer Donovan wrote two songs for Mary for this album (“Lord Of The Reedy River” and “Voyage Of The Moon“) and contributed to the recording.
-Mary also covered another song from Donovan, previously released, “Happiness Runs (Pebble And The Man)“.
-Those three songs from Donovan were the ones she preferred on the album.
+The folk singer Donovan wrote two songs for Mary’s album, “Lord Of The Reedy River” and “Voyage Of The Moon,” and was involved in the recording process.
+Mary also covered a previously-released song from Donovan, “Happiness Runs (Pebble And The Man)“.
+Among the album’s tracks, these three songs by Donovan were her favorites.

 The three songs by Donovan are among the favourites on the LP… I like Donovan’s songs very much.
 One is ‘Happiness Runs.’
 It’s just about happiness — a lighthearted song with orchestral accompaniment.
 But I also play guitar all the way through.
 ‘Voyage Of The Moon’ is a typical lovely Donovan song.
 This features two guitars behind the vocal.
 They’re played by Paul McCartney and Donovan.
 I don’t play here.
 I just sing.
 Donovan does a bit of singing from time to time.
 If you listen hard you can hear him.
 And Paul also plays a little bit on other tracks.
 The third Donovan song is called ‘Lord Of The Reedy River’, again accompanied by Donovan and Paul.
 This is a very soft and dreamy thing.